canarybuilds/zulip/templates/zerver/help/user-groups.md

 1. Click on the group name or description to edit.

 1. Add or remove users (including yourself).
 Click outside the box to save.
-Zulip will notify everyone who is added or removed.
+Feniks Chat will notify everyone who is added or removed.

 !!! warn ""
     **Note**: If you remove yourself from a user group, you